kevinboone/p53-fan/README.md

 ### 'disengaged' mode

-At high temperatures, cooling works most effectively with the fan 'disengaged.
-That is, with no speed regulation.
+At high temperatures, cooling works most effectively with the fan 'disengaged', that is, with no speed regulation.
 Turning off speed regulation allows the fan to run as much as 25% faster, albeit not at a controlled speed.